 Pension scheme assets are measured at fair value at the reporting date.
 Pension scheme liabilities are measured on an actuarial basis using the projected unit credit method.
 The valuation is determined by an independent actuary to assess the liabilities at the reporting date, as provided by the scheme administrator Mercer (Ireland) Limited.
 There have been no changes to the actuarial methods in the period.
+A triennial valuation review will be completed in 2022.
 The key actuarial assumptions are set out in note 9.2.